LegendLeaks/Sorting-Visualizer/README.md

-# Sorting Algorithm Visualzer in Python
+# Sorting Algorithm Visualizer in Python

 Made using pygame